patilchakradhar/patil-with-project/README.md

 # patil-with-project
-This is my first repository.Author-Chakradhar Patil
+This is my first Git repository.Author-Chakradhar Patil